top of page

 How Do I Collect Them

 Well an important step in beginning to collect your mechanical royalties is to first have yourself a publishing company.
 After establishing that, you'll then want to create a Harry Fox Association Account and register your songs (or Instrumental compositions) with them.
 If you already have a publishing company registered through your performance rights organization, then you'll have to be sure to only create an account with HFA and NOT to affiliate with them.
 Doing so will void your pay-out from your respective PRO (having an HFA account does NOT affiliate you, we've provided to link to the appropriate page in order to create an unaffiliated account).
 The Harry Fox Association takes an 11.5 percent commission.
 You could also go directly through SONGTRUST if for whatever reason you're unable to join HFA.
 Songtrust performs the same function as HFA as far as collecting the publisher's share of royalties is concerned but their commission rate is slightly higher at 15%.
-Their royalty collection spans over 95% of the world, so they're worth it (we've actually opted to use songtrust for royalty collection here at IHQ).
+Their royalty collection spans over 95% of the world, so they're worth it (we've actually opted to use Songtrust for royalty collection here at IHQ).

 Who Pays Them